Strike 3 Holdings copyright enforcement continues to use Miami court to target internet subscribers.

 In some instances I can file a motion to remove your name from the docket, but there is no guarantee that the judge will allow it.
 Even if the judge does allow your name to be removed from the court’s public docket, your case may have already been reported to other public websites which are under no obligation to remove your name.

 Attorney Erin Russell can help.

-If you received a subpoena letter or a summons due to the fact that the case continues in Miami targeting subscribers, I can talk with you about your case based on the number of movies Strike 3 alleges you downloaded, give you an idea of your financial and legal exposure, and provide you with a plan to protect your identity and your assets.
+If you received a subpoena letter or a summons regarding a Strike 3 Holdings copyright case, I can talk with you about your case based on the number of movies Strike 3 alleges you downloaded, give you an idea of your financial and legal exposure, and provide you with a plan to protect your identity and your assets.
 If you have been affected by the COVID-19 pandemic that can be taken in to account.
 These steps are important whether you intend to litigate or settle.
 Call 312-994-2424 for a free consultation directly with me, Attorney Erin Russell, any time, seven days per week.

 The following Strike 3 Productions case was filed in Miami on July 7, 2020:

 This case includes the following IP addresses: 126.96.36.199; 188.8.131.52; 184.108.40.206; 220.127.116.11; 18.104.22.168; 22.214.171.124; 126.96.36.199; 188.8.131.52; 184.108.40.206; 220.127.116.11;

 18.104.22.168; 22.214.171.124; 126.96.36.199; 188.8.131.52; 184.108.40.206; 220.127.116.11; 18.104.22.168; 22.214.171.124; 126.96.36.199; 188.8.131.52;